wmglab-duke/ascent/docs/source/JSON/JSON_parameters/run.md

 behavior of the pipeline is false, meaning that it will not search for and recycle a mesh match (see `ModelSearcher` ([Java Utility Classes](../../Code_Hierarchy/Java.md#java-utility-classes)) and `mesh_dependent_model.json` ([Mesh Dependent Model](../../JSON/JSON_parameters/mesh_dependent_model))).
 Optional.

-`"break_points"`: The value (Boolean) of each breakpoint results in the program terminating or continuing with the next **_Model_** index.
-In Runner, the program checks that at most one breakpoint is true and throws an exception otherwise.
-The breakpoint locations enable the user to run only up to certain steps of the pipeline, which can be particularly useful for debugging.
-If a breakpoint is not defined, the default behavior is false (i.e., the pipeline continues beyond the breakpoint).
-Note: specifying a break point via command line arguments will override any break points set in your run config.
-Optional.

 `"endo_only_solution"`: The value (Boolean) determines what data the electric currents solution will save.
 Since fibers are sampled from the endoneurium, after the